GITAM University | MBA Admissions 2025

 For those who are already employed or seeking to advance their abilities, MBA (Part-Time) programmes are ideal for them.
 Deloitte, Citibank, ITC, Nestle, and Wipro are among the top part-time MBA recruiters in India.
 Many of these companies recruit graduates through campus placements organised by the colleges for the final year students.

-The full form of MBA PT is a Part-Time Master of Business Administration, which is two to three years.
-The classes for MBA Part-Time take place on weekends and in the evenings.
+The full form of a Part-Time MBA is a Part-time Master of Business Administration, which is a popular format of a traditional MBA degree.
+Classes usually take place on weekends or in the evenings.
 The goal of an MBA Part-Time course is to provide working professionals to study MBA while pursuing their jobs.

 Particulars | Values |